WalletScrutiny/WalletScrutinyCom/_android/app.aqua.wallet.md

 Running Gradle task 'assembleRelease'...
 428.6s Gradle task assembleRelease failed with exit code 1
 ```
-We raised an issue with them on [github](https://github.com/AquaWallet/aqua-wallet/issues/31)
+We raised an issue with them on [GitHub](https://github.com/AquaWallet/aqua-wallet/issues/31).

+You can also view our previous attempts to bring this to the product developer's attention [here](https://github.com/AquaWallet/aqua-wallet/issues/9).

+Additionally, we contacted the CEO at [x](https://x.com/dannybuntu/status/1798649694236864934), as shown in the link.